-For many objects, we will use the same symbols as in the previous \namecref{subsubsec:relax_sch_right} although these objects are now defined with respect to the ``second'' subinterval $[t_p,t_{p,q}^{\textup{aft}}]$ (by contrast with the ``first'' one $[t_{p,q}^{\textup{bef}},t_p]$).
-In other words, for notational simplicity we omit the superscripts ``aft'' (versus ``bef'') to differentiate these objects.
+The same notation as in the previous \namecref{subsubsec:relax_sch_right} will be used again to denote objects that are defined similarly but with respect to the ``second'' subinterval $[t_n,t_{n,p}^{\textup{aft}}]$ (by contrast with the ``first'' one $[t_{n,p}^{\textup{bef}},t_n]$).
+In other words, for notational simplicity, the superscripts ``aft'' (versus ``bef'') will be omitted for those objects.
 This begins with the following notation.